freecycle/Translation/README.md

 The file should be saved under the same name as the "Language" field (e.g. "en_US.po") - this allows us to easily see which languages have (at least a partial) translation.

-### Updating an existing translation

-Firstly, it's important that you have the latest version of any existing translation catalog and you update the catalog before you perform any additional translations.

-Updating the translation catalog ensures that you receive any work performed by another translator, potentially saving duplicated work, and ensures that your po file reflects any changes in the software that have happened.
-As we change anything on the site, the translatable entries may also likely change.
-So you should get in the habit of updating your po file from the freecycle.pot file often.

-Updating the catalog with the .pot file will remove any obsolete string (text that is no longer found to need translating) and add any new strings to the translation catalog.
-The translations for obsolete strings will still remain in the translation catalog until they are purged (Catalogue->Purge Deleted Translations)

-To update the catalog using the .pot file, update your repository and then in POEdit simply select "Update from POT file" from the "Catalogue" menu, and open the "freecycle.pot" file.

 ### a note about using POedit
 In case this is not obvious, one important thing to remember is that in some of the translation entries there will be special "variables" that look like %1, %2, etc...
 It's important to leave those in your translated text, unchanged.
 Those will be replaced with a value (often a number like in a sentence that lists who many members are in a group, etc).
 Also, occasionally there will be HTML code that is included, like "&lt;br&gt;" or "&lt;P&gt;" - please also leave those unchanged in your translation.